 Regardless of how complicated or simple your property division issue may be, it is imperative that you seek the legal assistance of a reliable and experienced property division attorney to ensure that your financial interests are protected.
 At the Law Office of Fedor Kozlov, P.C., our property division attorneys have helped many clients get fair property settlement in divorce and achieve a better position for their post-divorce life.

 When spouses are unable to find a common ground and agree as to how they should divide the property, the settlement is decided through court proceedings according to Illinois State Law.
 In legal terms, there are different types of property divided during a divorce proceeding:

 - Separate Property: This includes property that individual partners have acquired before their marriage or through inheritance or gift after marriage.
 Separate property also includes assets purchased with separate funds during marriage, and are not divided during divorce.

 - Community Property: This includes property and debt acquired through the efforts of each spouse during their marriage.
 For example, earnings put in a joint account or any property bought using money from that account.
 Community property is generally divided equally between the spouses during divorce.

 - Commingled Property: This refers to the property that is a combination of separate and community property.
-An example of commingled property is a pension plan held by a partner from a job before and during the marriage.
+An example of a commingled property is a pension plan held by a partner from a job before and during the marriage.